MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 ```

 ## Create the database tables with the Server Configuration Tool
-The database tables for the MobileFirst Server applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
-The topics provide the explanation and details about database setup when you install MobileFirst Server with the Server Configuration Tool.
+The database tables for the {{ site.data.keys.mf_server }} applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
+The topics provide the explanation and details about database setup when you install {{ site.data.keys.mf_server }} with the Server Configuration Tool.

 The Server Configuration Tool can create the database tables as part of the installation process.
-In some cases, it can even create a database and a user for the MobileFirst Server components.
-For an overview of the installation process with the Server Configuration Tool, see [Installing MobileFirst Server in graphical mode](../tutorials/graphical-mode).
+In some cases, it can even create a database and a user for the {{ site.data.keys.mf_server }} components.
+For an overview of the installation process with the Server Configuration Tool, see [Installing {{ site.data.keys.mf_server }} in graphical mode](../tutorials/graphical-mode).

 After you complete the configuration credentials and click **Deploy** in the Server Configuration Tool pane, the following operations are run:

 * Create the database and user if needed.
-* Verify whether the MobileFirst Server tables exist in the database.
+* Verify whether the {{ site.data.keys.mf_server }} tables exist in the database.
 If they do not exist, create the tables.
-* Deploys the MobileFirst Server applications to the application server.
+* Deploys the {{ site.data.keys.mf_server }} applications to the application server.

 If the database tables are created manually before you run the Server Configuration Tool, the tool can detect them and skip the phase of setting up the tables.